Skip to main content

 Does this work with Jenkins running in Kubernetes?

 Yes.
-Scrape the Jenkins service endpoint on port 8080.
-Ensure the Prometheus Metrics plugin is installed in the Jenkins container image.
+Set the scrape target to the Jenkins service DNS endpoint on port 8080 (e.g., jenkins.default.svc.cluster.local:8080) and bake the Prometheus Metrics plugin into the controller image.
 The Collector can run as a sidecar or DaemonSet.

 What's Next?